 You should always take the time to research a stock fully before investing your money, especially if you haven’t bought shares before.
 The more knowledge you have, the better your chances of making a wise investment.

-With that in mind, here’s a checklist to run through before investing in BlackBerry shares.
+With that in mind, here’s a checklist to run through first:

 - Research the company.
-You should always examine the fundamentals of a company before buying its stock.
+You should always examine the fundamentals of a company first.
 What is BlackBerry?
 How did the company get its start?
 How did it grow?
 Is BlackBerry’s revenue and profit growth picking up?
 Is the company innovating?
 The more you know about BlackBerry, the better positioned you’ll be to make smart investment decisions.

 - Make sure you understand the basics of stock investing.
 Before buying stocks, make sure you have an understanding of how it works.
 This will ensure that you have more clearly defined goals and have thought through how you will achieve them.